-AACVPR is proud to partner with the Centers for Disease Control and Prevention (CDC) on the Tips From Former Smokers campaign.
+AACVPR is proud to partner with the Centers for Disease Control and Prevention‘s Tips From Former Smokers campaign.

-The Centers for Disease Control and Prevention (CDC) launched the first-ever federally paid national tobacco education campaign—Tips From Former Smokers® (Tips®) – in March 2012.
+The Centers for Disease Control and Prevention (CDC) launched the first-ever federally funded national tobacco education campaign – Tips From Former Smokers® (Tips®) – in March 2012.
 The Tips campaign profiles real people living with serious long-term health effects from smoking and secondhand smoke exposure.
 Tips also features compelling stories of the toll these smoking-related conditions have taken on family members.

-The Tips campaign engages doctors, nurses, dentists, pharmacists, and many other healthcare providers so they can encourage their smoking patients to quit for good.
+The Tips campaign has developed materials and resources for doctors, nurses, dentists, pharmacists, and many other healthcare providers so they can help their patients quit smoking.

 Calling All Volunteers